DrDaveTurner/HPC-User/episodes/multi-threaded.md

 Then calculate the speedup compared to the scalar (single-core) run to see how close to ideal the performance is.

-If you want, you may also run a scaling study for the **matmult.py** code.

 ### R

 Not implemented yet.